Key takeaways

 When does your penis stop growing?

 Your penis generally stops growing when you’ve finished going through puberty.
-The onset of puberty in boys typically happens between ages 9–14.
+The onset of puberty in boys typically happens between the ages of 9 and 14.
 Puberty typically lasts two to four years.
-One study from 2010 suggests that the penis and testicles generally reach their full size around age 19 or 20.
+One study from 2010 suggests that the penis and testicles generally reach their full size around age 16.

 Is penis enlargement possible?

-Yes, penis enlargement is possible through surgery.
+Yes, penis enlargement is possible through surgery or procedures.
 Surgeons can increase the size of the penis by injecting it with fat or fillers or inserting an implant.
-However, this is a procedure that carries significant risks, and even if successful, these procedures may not even have significant impacts on size, according to a scientific review.
+However, these procedures carry significant risks, including a high complication rate, and the quality of evidence supporting them remains low, according to a scientific review.

 DISCLAIMER